datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

   ssh andrew.andrade@corn-syrup.uwaterloo.ca
 ```

-And on Windows you can connect using Putty:
+And on Windows you can connect using [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+As the guide mentioned, you can download the latest version of Putty from [here](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe)  After double clicking to run Putty, you can enter the host name and click open.

 ![](https://assets.digitalocean.com/articles/putty_do_keys/enter_ip.png)